stewartpark/git-play/README.md

 # Getting started

-Git-play is made for people who hate complicated configurations, thus basically it doesn't require you to do much except `.git-play.yml`.
+Git-play is made for people who hate complicated configurations, thus basically it doesn't require you to do much except for `.git-play.yml`.

 ## Configuring your git-play deployment with `.git-play.yml`

-Git-play uses `.git-play.yml` file in the root of your repository to learn how you want your application server to be executed.
+Git-play uses the `.git-play.yml` file in the root of your repository to configure how you want your application server to be executed.
 `.git-play.yml` file has three parts: `app`, `setup`, `teardown`.

 For your convenience, there are several examples of `.git-play.yml` file.